Don’t get it twisted—looking the part is important for any long-term fitness training.

 Upper Body CrossFit Workout Benefits

-Aesthetics (looking good) aren’t the only reason you might prioritize upper body muscle hypertrophy.
+Aesthetics (looking good) aren’t the only reason you might prioritize upper body strength and muscle hypertrophy.
 There are functional benefits available, too.

 Larger muscles in the shoulders, arms, back and chest can also carry over to your CrossFit performance.
 For example, larger shoulders will help the front rack position and back squat resting position feel more comfortable.